 With an RGBW pixel structure, the LG CX uses four sub-pixels, but all four are never used at the same time.
 This image shows the red, white, and blue sub-pixels.
 You can see the green sub-pixel in our alternative pixel photo.

-Excellent color gamut.
-It has near-perfect coverage of the DCI P3 color space used in most HDR content and good coverage of the wider Rec.
+This TV has an excellent color gamut.
+It has near-perfect coverage of the DCI P3 color space used in most HDR content and decent coverage of the wider Rec.
 2020 color space.
 It's very slightly improved from the LG C9 OLED.

 Despite having an excellent color gamut, the LG CX's color volume is only decent.
-It can't produce extremely bright colors, but with a perfect contrast ratio, it can display dark, saturated colors.
+It can't produce extremely bright colors, but with an infinite contrast ratio, it can display dark, saturated colors.

 Excellent gradient handling, but there's still some banding in most colors.
-Enabling the Smooth Gradation feature doesn't affect the gradient test, but can reduce banding.
-Unfortunately, enabling this feature can cause some loss in details.
+Enabling the Smooth Gradation feature doesn't affect the test pattern but can help reduce banding in real content.
+Enabling this feature can cause some loss in details.

-The LG CX doesn't show any signs of temporary image retention.
+The LG CX doesn't show any signs of temporary image retention, but this may vary between individual units.

 This test is only indicative of short term image retention, and not the permanent burn-in that may occur with longer exposure to static images.
 We're currently running a long-term test to help us better understand permanent burn-in.
 You can see our results and read more about our investigation here.